S4KANA/ComboClicker9000/README.md

 For Devoted Druid/Vizier:
 (Assumes "Auto-Mana"  hotkey is the default 'w')
 1) Run ComboClicker9000
-2) Put your cursor on the Devoted Druid and press space bar
+2) Put your cursor on the MIDDLE of the Devoted Druid and press Numpad 1
-3) Click the Druid
-4) Put your cursor on the "add G" option and press space bar
+3) Put your cursor in the BOTTOM RIGHT corner of the Devoted Druid and press Numpad 1
-5) The program clicks through the combo indefinitely.
-Press 'x' to make the program stop clicking
+4) The program clicks through the combo indefinitely.
+Press Numpad 0 to make the program stop clicking (may need to press it multiple times)

 For Heliod/Spike Feeder:
 1) Do the combo manually once and set up "Save targets" and auto yield to Heliod's triggered ability